 Gonorrhea is a fairly common STI and any sexually active person can get gonorrhea through unprotected vaginal, anal, or oral sex.

+Most people with gonorrhea infection have no symptoms or just mild symptoms, such as genital discharge or painful urination.
 Some men with gonorrhea may have no symptoms at all.
-However, men who do have symptoms, may have a burning sensation when urinating or a white, yellow, or green discharge from the penis.
+Men who do have symptoms may have a burning sensation when urinating or a white, yellow, or green discharge from the penis.
 Most women with gonorrhea do not have any symptoms.
 Even when a woman has symptoms, they are often mild and can be mistaken for a bladder or vaginal infection.
 Women with gonorrhea are at risk of developing serious complications from the infection, even if they don’t have any symptoms.

-Like chlamydia, untreated gonorrhea in women can cause pelvic inflammatory disease.
+Like chlamydia, untreated gonorrhea in women can cause pelvic inflammatory disease, epididymitis (a painful testicular infection), problems with fertility, or chronic pelvic pain.
+Untreated infection can increase the risk for getting HIV.
 In men, gonorrhea can cause a painful condition in the tubes attached to the testicles.

 Making a self-screen appointment is simple